 One solution to these problems is to customize the work schedule to better match the workload.
 This is often a complicated task because the workload in most departments varies from day to day and from hour to hour.
 A typical workload profile is shown below in Figure 1.

-In smaller departments it is a common practice to set a single minimum staffing requirement for the entire 24-hour period.
+In smaller departments, it is a common practice to set a single minimum staffing requirement for the entire 24-hour period.
 For example, “A minimum of four officers will be on patrol at all times.”
 Schedules designed to meet this type of minimum staffing requirement do not address the real, variable workload requirement shown in Figure 1.
-As result, the busy periods of the day are often understaffed and the less busy periods are overstaffed.
+As a result, the busy periods of the day are often understaffed and the less busy periods are overstaffed.
 Figure 2 shows an example of a department that is staffed to 75% of the maximum workload at all times.

 The understaffed period (shown in red) from about 10:00 a.m. to Midnight is either addressed with overtime, or the service level to the community and safety for the officers and community is reduced during this time.
 Since reduced service and safety levels are usually unacceptable, overtime is the normal result of being understaffed.